sukkyyan/Hello-world2023/HM #7/README.md

 # challenges:
 # We tracked face using the point of eyes and nose, so the position of hair is not perfect.
+# Also, it can't be centered but just the left up corner